Second Epistle to the Thessalonians: Support for authenticity

 One piece of evidence for the authenticity of the epistle is that it was included in Marcion's canon and the Muratorian fragment.
 It was also mentioned by name by Irenaeus, and quoted by Ignatius, Justin, and Polycarp.

-G. Milligan argued that a church which possessed an authentic letter of Paul would be unlikely to accept a fake addressed to them.
+George Milligan argued that a church which possessed an authentic letter of Paul would be unlikely to accept a fake addressed to them.
 This argument was similarly supported by Colin Nicholl, who has put forward a substantial argument for the authenticity of Second Thessalonians.
 He points out that "the pseudonymous view is [...] more vulnerable than most of its advocates conceded. [...]
 The lack of consensus regarding a date and destination [...] reflects a dilemma for this position: on the one hand, the date needs to be early enough for the letter to have been accepted as Pauline [...] [on] the other hand, the date and destination need to be such that the author could be confident that no contemporary of 1 Thessalonians [...] could have exposed 2 Thessalonians as a [...] forgery."

 Another scholar who argues for the authenticity of this letter is Jerome Murphy-O'Connor.
-Admitting that there are stylistic problems between 2 Thessalonians and 1 Thessalonians, he argues that part of the problem is due to the composite nature of 2 Thessalonians (Murphy-O'Connor is only one of many scholars who argue that the current text of 2 Thessalonians is the product of merging two or more authentic letters of Paul).
+Admitting that there are stylistic problems between 2 Thessalonians and 1 Thessalonians, he argues that part of the problem is due to the composite nature of 2 Thessalonians.
+Murphy-O'Connor, along with many others scholars, argues that the current text of 2 Thessalonians is the product of merging two or more authentic letters of Paul.
 Once the text of this interpolated letter is removed and the two letters compared, Murphy-O'Connor asserts that this objection is "drastically weakened", and concludes, "The arguments against the authenticity of 2 Thessalonians are so weak that it is preferable to accept the traditional ascription of the letter to Paul."